-The department of Public Health & Health Sciences offers five undergraduate degrees.
-Please expand the sections below to learn more about each of our programs.
+The department of Public Health & Health Sciences offers six undergraduate degrees.
+Please expand the headings below to learn more about each of our programs.

 Clinical Laboratory Science/Medical Technology

 The Bachelor of Science in Clinical Laboratory Science/Medical Technology program is designed to provide a broad based background that includes specific biology and chemistry course requirements as well as an opportunity to elect courses from humanities and social sciences.
 Clinical Laboratory Science/Medical Technology is a health care profession involving the production of diagnostic clinical data reflecting patient health status.
 Medical technologists, also known as clinical laboratory scientists, analyze biological specimens to produce accurate, reliable, clinical diagnostic data.

 The Bachelor of Science in Health Care Administration prepares individuals to work in a variety of inpatient, ambulatory and other health care settings, including primary care facilities, medical group practices, public health organizations, health insurance companies, federal, state and local agencies, and alternative delivery organizations.
 Students also pursue graduate degrees in a broad range of fields, including public health, law, medicine, business administration, and health services research.

 The Bachelor of Science in Health Sciences is designed for students with an interest in human health leading to graduate study, or career advancement.
 This degree is designed to expose students to a wide range of health science careers, while providing the foundational courses required for most professional health science post-graduate work, such as physical therapy, physician assistant, medicine, dentistry, environmental health, etc.

 The minimum 124 credit hour interdisciplinary curriculum provides a sound academic base in general education, biological and physical sciences, and health sciences.
 Three tracks are available: pre-physical therapy, environmental health and safety, and general health sciences.